Lisa Miller - "How I Got Into Radio"

 Lisa Miller is the President of Miller Broadcast Management in Chicago.
 She's also one of Radio Ink's Most Influential Women in Radio.
 Miller can be reached at Lisa@millerbroadcast.com or 312-454-1111.
 So, how did you get into radio?
 We'd love to hear the story about why you're passionate about radio.

-uPBROq Looking forward to reading more.
-Great article post.Really looking forward to read more.
-Awesome.
+UtzZXB Appreciate you sharing, great article post.Really looking forward to read more.
+Fantastic.

 Add a Comment | View All Comments